-- 79. The DLT assessment for non-EEA currencies is carried out using a specific approach based on the empirical evidence provided by market information on the behaviour of the relevant rates.
-The empirical evidence is assessed using a twofold approach (see the Annex to this subsection for a more detailed explanation):
+- 6.3.1.
+The DLT assessment for non-EEA currencies is carried out using a specific approach based on the empirical evidence provided by market information on the behavior of the relevant rates.
+The empirical evidence is assessed using a twofold approach (see ANNEX C.2 to this subsection for a more detailed explanation):

-- a. volatility analysis;
+- a) volatility analysis.

-- b. analysis of the bid-ask spread.
+- b) analysis of the bid-ask spread.

-The analysis of bid-ask spread is carried out for all currencies using both the observed bid-ask spread and also the approximation of the Roll measure, as applied in EBA's report on high quality liquid assets (HQLA)4.
+The analysis of bid-ask spread is carried out for all currencies using both the observed bid-ask spread and an approximation of the Roll measure, as applied in EBA's report on high quality liquid assets (HQLA).

-- 80. The two aforementioned approaches are supported by three toolkits: - a.
-Chart analysis, consisting of analysis of volatility and analysis of bidask spread with the Roll measure; - b.
-Quantitative analysis; - c.
-Qualitative analysis. - 81.
+- 6.3.2.
+The two aforementioned approaches are supported by three toolkits: - a) Chart analysis, consisting of analysis of volatility and analysis of bid-ask spread with the Roll measure. - b) Quantitative analysis. - c) Qualitative analysis. - 6.3.3.
 Where these approaches do not provide conclusive results, the market is not deemed to be DLT.
-Consequently, the interest rate for the affected maturity and currency is disregarded as input. - 82.
-The swap markets for eight non-EEA currencies do not meet the DLT requirements.
+Consequently, the interest rate for the affected maturity and currency is disregarded as input. - 6.3.4.
+The swap markets for nine non-EEA currencies do not meet the DLT requirements.
 For the time being, according to the Delegated Regulations, the risk-free interest rate term structures of those currencies are based on government bond rates.